Cirkit Designer Logo

 • Install the Arduino IDE and add the ESP32 board support package.

-• Select "ESP32 Dev Module" as the board in the Arduino IDE.
+• Select "ESP32 Dev Module" from the Tools > Board menu.

-• Connect the board to your computer via USB and select the appropriate COM port.
+• Connect the board to your computer and select the appropriate COM port.

 3. Connecting Peripherals: